glyalin/renearroi/README.md

 ### Hi there 👋
-I'm engine engineer which want to switch devops philosophy
+I'm engine engineer which want to switch for devops philosophy

 **Languages and Tools to learn:**